St. Louis Park police blotter

 These reports were filed Dec.
-4-10 with the St. Louis Park Police Department.
+11-17 with the St. Louis Park Police Department:

 Theft

+• A wallet was reported stolen Dec.
+12 on the 1600 block of Park Place Boulevard.

+• A cell phone was reported stolen Dec.
+13 on the 6400 block of West 33rd Street, the location of St. Louis Park High School.

-• Wallet theft was reported Dec.
-4 on the 8400 block of Highway 7.
+• A cell phone was reported stolen Dec.
+14 on the 2000 block of Texas Avenue South.

+• Coats were reported stolen from an automobile Dec.
+15 on the 4800 block of Park Commons Drive.

-• Police made an arrest after a report of shoplifting Dec.
-6 on the 8900 block of Highway 7.
+• A cell phone was reported stolen from an automobile Dec.
+15 on the 5300 block of West 16th Street.

-• Coats were reported stolen Dec.
-6 on the 4000 block of Webster Avenue South.
+• Dishes were reported stolen Dec.
+15 on the 1300 block of Hampshire Avenue South.

-• Bicycle theft was reported Dec.
-6 on the 4800 block of Highway 7.
+• Two incidents of purse theft from automobiles were reported Dec.
+15 on the 3500 block of Highway 100 South.

-• Counterfeit money was reported Dec.
-7 on the 7500 block of Highway 7.
+• A cell phone was reported stolen Dec.
+16 on the 6400 block of West 33rd Street.

-• Package theft was reported Dec.
-10 on the 3400 block of Texas Avenue South.
+• A cell phone was reported stolen Dec.
+16 on the 3700 block of Highway 100 South.

 Burglary

 • Residential burglary was reported Dec.
-5 on the 4900 block of Minnetonka Boulevard.

-• Residential burglary was reported Dec.
-6 on the 2000 block of Hampshire Avenue South.
+14 on the 2000 block of Ridge Drive.

-• Commercial burglary was reported Dec.
-9 on the 3400 block of Louisiana Avenue South.

 Vandalism

-• A storage locker was reported damaged Dec.
-6 on the 4600 block of Minnetonka Boulevard.
+• A window was reported damaged Dec.
+12 on the 2700 block of Blackstone Avenue South.

 Other

-• A weapon violation was reported Dec.
-4 on the 2700 block of Louisiana Court, but police deemed the report unfounded.

-• Money was reported stolen during a robbery Dec.
-10 on the 4900 block of Minnetonka Boulevard.

-• Also reported were one incident of harassing behavior, one threat, four assaults that led to at least three arrests, nine domestic disputes, three incidents of driving under the influence, two incidents of vandalism, one hit-and-run crash involving property damage and nine other thefts.
+• Also reported were one incident of harassing behavior, one threat, seven assaults that led to at least five arrests, one domestic dispute, three incidents of driving under the influence, six hit-and-run crashes involving property damage and 16 other thefts.